One Handed Guitar PlayersAmazing One Handed Guitarist

 As human beings we all face challenges.
 Rarley do people live such a charmed life that they never have to face adversity.

 Wouldn’t it be nice if life gave us one challenging situation at a time to deal with.
-Dirk Thompson and Andres Godoy have shown us we need to focus on the solution rather than our life situation.
+One Handed Guitarists like Dirk Thompson and Andres Godoy have shown us we need to focus on the solution rather than our life situation.
 If you focus on the problem, you give it strength to grow.
 This often leads to feeling of despair, shame, depression, uncertainty, and dead-ends.
 However, when we focus on solutions, we take control.
 Challenging Circumstances like learning to play guitar with only one hand offer an opportunity to inspire others with our story.

 Guitar Players and Musicians who changed the way we all listen to music

 If you know of someone who should be featured on this page please contact me (John Denner) using the contact form below.

 John Denner Blog